 \item The \textbf{Delivery} dimension contains two elements related to the installation and configuration of ML models.
-Running ML models usually requires specialized hardware (e.g., GPU for training and prediction) or high performance servers.
+Running ML models usually requires specialized hardware (e.g., GPU) or high performance servers.
 Furthermore, installing and configuring the needed software components for an ML model is a non-trivial task.
 Hence, all three model stores provide \texttt{deployment instructions}.
 AWS and Wolfram provide dedicated cloud infrastructure to run all their models, which greatly eases the deployment of these ML models for users.
 While ModelDepot also provides cloud support, it currently only supports one model.

 \item The \textbf{Business} dimension contains three elements related to the business aspects of the products.
 All three model stores contain \texttt{price} information for their products.
 This information usually includes the costs of using the store's cloud infrastructure (e.g., VMs and ML APIs).
 However, the pricing scheme is rather complex and not directly tied to the usage context of end users.
 For example, AWS charges users on the cloud VM infrastructure and the usage of the model package for training and predicting.
-Without any performance estimations (e.g., the duration of training/prediction under a particular setup), it is not clear how much one user will be charged per month.
+Without any performance estimations (e.g., the duration of training/prediction under a particular setup), it is not clear how much one user will be charged for their tasks.
 The \texttt{usage statistics} are missing in AWS and Wolfram.
 Although ModelDepot provides the number of downloads for each model, it did not provide any information about the types of infrastructure nor the number of API calls for individual products.